Harvard-IACS/2020-AC295/content/pages/syllabus.md

 Ethical behavior is an important trait of a Data Scientist, from ethically handling data to attribution of code and work of others.
 Thus, in AC295 we give a strong emphasis to Academic Honesty.
 As a student your best guidelines are to be reasonable and fair.
 We encourage teamwork for problem sets, but you should not split the homework and you should work on all the problems together.

 **Accommodations for students with disabilities**

-Students needing academic adjustments or accommodations because of a documented disability must present their Faculty Letter from the [Accessible Education Office](http://www.aeo.fas.harvard.edu/)(AEO) and speak with Kevin by the end of the third week of the term: Friday, September 15.
+Students needing academic adjustments or accommodations because of a documented disability must present their Faculty Letter from the [Accessible Education Office](http://www.aeo.fas.harvard.edu/)(AEO) and speak with Pavlos by the end of the third week of the term: Friday, February 14.
 Failure to do so may result in us being unable to respond in a timely manner.
 All discussions will remain confidential.

 <hr>